 - 1. Connect the red battery lead to the positive + terminals on the PCB and the battery. - 2.
-Connect the black battery lead to the negative terminals on the PCB and the battery.

-Figure 27: Wiring the battery and power supply
+Connect the black battery lead to the negative terminals on the PCB and the battery. - Important: You must maintain a minimum separation of 6.4 mm (0.25 in.) at all points between non-power limited battery wiring and all other power limited wiring connections.
+Do not route any wiring over circuit boards.
+You must maintain a minimum separation of 25.4 mm (1 in.) between all wiring and the PCB.